-Description This command configures the authentication and encryption method the user must use in order to be validated by the 7750 SR device.
+Description This command configures the authentication and encryption method the user must use in order to be validated by the router.
 SNMP authentication allows the device to validate the managing node that issued the SNMP message and determine if the message has been tampered.